Ethical movement: Background

 The Ethical movement was an outgrowth of the general loss of faith among the intellectuals of the Victorian era.
 A precursor to the doctrines of the Ethical movement can be found in the South Place Ethical Society, founded in 1793 as the South Place Chapel on Finsbury Square, on the edge of the City of London.

-In the early nineteenth century, the chapel became known as "a radical gathering-place".
-At that point it was a Unitarian chapel, and that movement, like Quakers, supported female equality.
-Under the leadership of Reverend William Johnson Fox (who became minister of the congregation in 1817), it lent its pulpit to activists such as Anna Wheeler, one of the first women to campaign for feminism at public meetings in England, who spoke in 1829 on "Rights of Women."
-In later decades, the chapel moved away from Unitarianism, changing its name first to the South Place Religious Society, then the South Place Ethical Society (a name it held formally, though it was better known as Conway Hall from 1929) and is now Conway Hall Ethical Society.
+In the early nineteenth century, the chapel became known as "a radical gathering-place."
+At that point, it was a Unitarian chapel; like Quakers, the Unitarian movement supported female equality.
+Under the leadership of Reverend William Johnson Fox (who became minister of the congregation in 1817), it lent its pulpit to activists such as Anna Wheeler, one of the first women to campaign for feminism at public meetings in England, who spoke in 1829 on the "Rights of Women."
+In later decades, the chapel moved away from Unitarianism and changed its name first to the South Place Religious Society.
+It again changed its name to the South Place Ethical Society (a name it held formally, but it was better known as Conway Hall from 1929); its current name is Conway Hall Ethical Society.

 The Fellowship of the New Life was established in 1883 by the Scottish intellectual Thomas Davidson.
 Fellowship members included poets Edward Carpenter and John Davidson, animal rights activist Henry Stephens Salt, sexologist Havelock Ellis, feminist Edith Lees (who later married Ellis), novelist Olive Schreiner and Edward R. Pease.

 Its objective was "The cultivation of a perfect character in each and all."
-They wanted to transform society by setting an example of clean simplified living for others to follow.
+They wanted to transform society by setting an example of clean, simplified living for others to follow.
 Davidson was a major proponent of a structured philosophy about religion, ethics, and social reform.

 At a meeting on 16 November 1883, a summary of the society's goals was drawn up by Maurice Adams:

-Although the Fellowship was a short-lived organization, it spawned the Fabian Society, which split in 1884 from the Fellowship of the New Life.
+Although the Fellowship was short-lived, it spawned the Fabian Society, which split in 1884 from the Fellowship of the New Life.